AY2425S2-CS2103T-T17-1/tp/docs/DeveloperGuide.md

 * 3a.
 User requests to edit the command input with a new value.
     * 3a1.
 Notarius updates the selected command input with the new value.
+    * Steps 3a-3a1 are repeated until the user enters the command.
-    * Use case resumes from step 3.
+    * Use case resumes from step 4.

 * *a.
 At any time, user requests to close the command history.
     * *a1.
 Notarius closes the command history.